loknathredyy/Basic-Data-structures-and-Data-types-of-Javascript-with-Code-Examples/README.md

   }
 }
 ```
-## 3.Linked list:
+## 3. Linked list:
 Literally, a linked list is a chained data structure, with each node consisting of two pieces of information: the data of the node and the pointer to the next node.
 Linked list and conventional array are both linear data structures with serialised storage.
-Of course, they also have differences:<br>
+Of course, they also have differences:

 A unilateral linked list normally has following methods:

 * size: Return the number of node(s)